damidaramola/canvas-corner/README.md

 - As a logged in user I can create posts so that I can share my images with other artists.
 - As a logged in user I can like a post so that I can show my support for the posts that interest me
 - As a logged in user I can unlike a post so that I can change my mind if I no longer am interested in a post
-- As a logged in user I can bookmark a post so that I can save the posts that don't want to lose in my feed
+- As a logged in user I can bookmark a post so that I can save the posts that I don't want to lose in my feed
 - As a logged in user I can un-bookmark a post so that I can change my mind if I no longer am interested in saving a post